Year 6 Transition

-In July, our new intake visits the school for the formal transition day.
-Students have the opportunity to meet tutors and teachers and sample some of the new subjects they will study at RPCC.
+In July, our new intake usually visits the school for the formal transition day.
+Students have the opportunity to meet tutors and teachers and sample some of the new subjects they will study at Regents Park.
 Most importantly, students make new friends and this supports their transition to secondary school.
 Sadly, Transition Day for 2021 has been cancelled due to the coronavirus pandemic, but we are hopeful that these will be reintroduced for the following year.

 The schools in our Trust – and beyond – work together to support families through the transition process.
 Regents Park staff liaise with the teachers from the primary schools.
-The Head of Year and the Head of Year Support visit primary schools and meet all current Year 6 students who have chosen Regents Park.
+The Headteacher, the Head of Year and the Head of Year Support visit primary schools and usually meet all current Year 6 students who have chosen Regents Park.
 This year we are working around Covid restrictions to meet as many students as possible, whether that be face to face or virtually.

 For students with special educational needs, the move from primary to secondary can be more challenging.
 That is why our SENCO collaborates with the SENCOs in the primary schools.
-Information, provision maps and advice is shared.
-There are a number of ways more vulnerable students are supported.
-For example, last year in the summer term we hosted a tea party with a difference: with a Year 7 partner, selected primary students baked scones and cakes before hosting a tea party!
+Information, provision maps and advice are shared.
+There are a number of ways more vulnerable students are supported, including additional visits to the schools and small group activities.

 First Day Nerves?
 No need!

 On the first day of term, Year 7 students have the whole school to themselves.
 This allows them to get used to the site and routines before the other year groups join them.
 Year 7s have their own separate outdoor area for break and lunchtime and their own indoor venue to purchase food.